 Since call centers are product/service-driven, business owners should assure that staff members check the "pulse" of the customer soon after each transaction.
-Random follow-up calls - or mailed evaluations -should be part of every call center's routine.
+Random follow-up calls, or mailed evaluations, should be part of every call center's routine.
 After all, feedback is essential to catching problems or improving performance.
 Scripted questions can include:

 Call Center Refunds: Upfront Policies, Satisfied Customers

 The point of sale - or follow-up call - is not necessarily the final interaction with a customer.
 Questions or complaints about service or billing may continue long after the product leaves the premises.
-For this reason, when customers wish to return items purchased over the phone, the business, like any bricks and mortar facility, must have a clear return policy in place.
-Doing so will both protect the vendor against fraudulent returns and offer the customer a dependable mechanism to return unwanted goods.
+For this reason, when customers wish to return items purchased over the phone, the business, like any brick and mortar facility, must have a clear return policy in place.
+Doing so will both protect the vendor against fraudulent returns and offer the customer a reliable mechanism to return unwanted goods.

 A return policy is product-driven and set by the individual business and may also be subject to the applicable state law.
 Return policies can include cash refunds, credit, exchange or no refund at all.
 Special or custom orders, sale, close-out or clearance items may not include a refund option.

 In a retail store, refund policies are posted at the cash register.
-Online sale refund policies are posted on the business's website; but telephone orders need a verbal statement at the point of sale and/or sent to the customer with the merchandise.
+Online sale refund policies are posted on the business's website, but telephone orders need a verbal statement at the point of sale and/or sent to the customer with the merchandise.